chhaj5236/packer/website/source/docs/builders/alicloud-ecs.html.md

 -   `image_copy_regions` (array of string) - Copy to the destination regionIds.

+-   `image_encrypted` (boolean) - Copy image support encryption settings.
+    But only supports use an API or the CLI to use the encryption function.

 -   `image_description` (string) - The description of the image, with a length limit of 0 to 256 characters.
 Leaving it blank means null, which is the default value.
 It cannot begin with `http://` or `https://`.